+- Night working (11pm-6am)

 - Lone Working

+- Work in hot or cold environments

 - Regular manual handling

-- Open food handling

-- Work with allergens, Eg laboratory animals, pollen, dust, fish or insects etc.
+- Work with allergens, E.g. laboratory animals, pollen, dust, fish or insects etc.

 - Work with any substance which has any of the following pictograms on their MSDS: